keu/docs/learn/airflow-decorators.md

 The [Astro Python SDK](https://github.com/astronomer/astro-sdk) provides decorators and modules that allow data engineers to think in terms of data transformations rather than Airflow concepts when writing DAGs.
 The goal is to allow DAG writers to focus on defining *execution* logic in SQL and Python without having to worry about orchestration logic or the specifics of underlying databases.

-The code snippet below use the use of the `@aql.transform` and `@aql.dataframe` decorators to create transformation tasks.
+The code snippet below shows how to use the `@aql.transform` and `@aql.dataframe` decorators to create transformation tasks.

 ```python
 # the @aql.transform decorator allows you to run a SQL query on any number of tables